 Remote creation of invoices

-This interface is a XML based system that allows you to send the complete details of the invoice into the Innovate Payments servers, which will in turn generate the invoice email and add the invoice details into the list of invoices available on the system.
+If you have an existing invoicing system and want to link it to the USER.COMPANY_NAME Payment invoice system, you can use the remote interface to generate new invoices.
+This interface is a XML based system that allows you to send the complete details of the invoice into the USER.COMPANY_NAME Payment server, which will in turn generate the invoice email and add the invoice details into the list of invoices available on the system.

-Requests must be sent using the HTTP POST method to the following URL:
+Remote requests must be sent using the HTTP POST method to the following URL:

 https://secure.telr.com/gateway/invoice_create.xml